Investigation of heterogeneous computing platforms for real-time data analysis in the CBM experiment: Outlook

 \section{Outlook}

 The data selection procedure developed and investigated in this article relies on data aggregated into events, corresponding to a single nucleus-nucleus interaction.
 The data acquisition of the CBM experiment, however, will deliver free-streaming data not associated to single event by a hardware trigger.
 To properly account for this situation, not only the spatial coordinates, but also the time measurement of each hit must be considered.
 This will increase the complexity of the current, rather simple algorithm.

 We are working together with the CBM collaboration towards extending the algorithm to event building and selection from the real online data stream and also will investigate the throughput on multi-core and many-core platforms in parallel using hybrid programming~\cite{HybridOpenmpMpi}.
+In addition, other algorithmic approaches to the trigger problem will be investigated, reducing the combinatorics by a more selective triplet construction.

 Our study shows that the computational problem can be solved with reasonable expenditure on CPUs, but also on GPUs as co-processors, or by a combination of both~\cite{MpiCuda, CudaOpenMpMPI}.
 It does not yet include a full exploitation of possible measures for further acceleration, like using vendor-specific compilers (Intel) or using manual code vectorization.
 Such investigations will be performed in the future as prerequisites for a decision on the hardware architecture, which of course will have to balance performance with acquisition and running costs.